Semantics for eXtra large Banks

 10 Transform FIBO

-11 Extract Ontology Matadata
+11 Extract Ontology Metadata

 12 Transform E/R Metadata